Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 val module = SerializersModule {
     polymorphicDefaultSerializer(Animal::class) { instance ->
         @Suppress("UNCHECKED_CAST")
-        // Determines the appropriate serializer using a when block based on the runtime value when (instance) {
+        // Determines the appropriate serializer using a when block when (instance) {
             is Cat -> CatSerializer as SerializationStrategy<Animal>
             is Dog -> DogSerializer as SerializationStrategy<Animal>